A casserole dish of hot cross buns in the back ground. There is one bun on a blue floral plate.

 7. Tip the dough out onto a lightly floured surface and split into 12 equal pieces.

 8. Shape each into a round dough ball.
 I do this by flattening the dough out and then folding it over onto itself all the way around the circumference.
-Turn it over, roll and tighten it to the counter to create a round bun shape.
+Turn it over, roll and tighten it to the counter to create a bun shape.

 9. Place the balls into a greased rectangular casserole dish or pan.
-The buns should be close together but not squished as they will still need to rise.
+The buns should be close together but not squished as they still need to rise.

 11. Preheat the oven to 400 ºF (200 ºC).